assen-totin/cdn/README.md

 ## Authorisation value filters

-If the authorisation value needs processing, you may configure a build-in filter to be applied to it.
+If the authorisation value needs processing, you may configure a filter to be applied to it.
 The name of the filter and its parameters are given as comma-separated list in the `cdn_auth_filter` configuration parameter.

 The following filters are currently defined:

 - `filter_token`: splits the authorisation value by a single-byte delimiter and returns the N-th token.
-First parameter is the delimiter, second parameter is which token to return (first is counted as 1, second as 2 etc.).
-If delimiter is not found, the authorisation value is retained as-is.
-If the delimiter is found, but not as many time as requested in token count, the authorisation value is reset to NULL, which will deny the request.
+First parameter is the delimiter, second parameter is which token to return (first is 1, second is 2 etc.).
+If the delimiter is not found, the authorisation value is retained as-is.
+If the delimiter is found, but not as many time as requested in token count, the authorisation value is reset to NULL, which may deny the request.

 # Request types